ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 title: My useful secret projects and business ideas
 ---

-### A little note for Developers

-Developers are craftsmen.
+_A little note:_ Developers are craftsmen.
 They build things for a living.
 As a side effect, they'll try to build a lot of things that they need or want for themselves.
 A handful, to an extent, dreams to run a business around what they've built.
 Most fail, not because they didn't have enough time or it didn't have enough features (trust me, we can build a lot of unwanted features).
 The main reason most fail is no one knows about the things they've built in the first place, and no one uses them, even themselves.

 I know how most developers feel, because I'm a developer myself.
+This is more of a note to myself.

 Developers tend to think of side projects as a way to "passive income".
 In reality, there's no such thing as "passive income" except for "investment funds".
 Instead of thinking about building a way to earn "passive income", just actually think about building a "business".
 Because it's the same thing in the end, as a developer, you just have more automation.